joychopda/joychopda/README.md

 ### Hello, I'm Joy

-- 👋 Welcome to my GitHub!
-I’m a MS in Cybersecurity and Information Assurance grad at Virginia University of Science & Technology.
+	•	👋 Welcome to my GitHub!
+I’m a recent MS Cybersecurity & Information Assurance grad from Virginia University of Science & Technology.
-- 📖 I also hold a strong foundation in IT and security, backed by hands-on experience with tools like Splunk, ELK Stack.
+	•	📖 I bring a solid foundation in IT security with hands-on experience in SIEM operations, threat monitoring, and audit & compliance frameworks.
-- 🌱 I’m passionate about SOC operations, threat detection, and improving cybersecurity defenses.
+	•	🌱 I’m passionate about SOC operations, threat detection, and building resilient security controls.
-- 👯 I’m actively seeking entry-level cybersecurity roles to contribute to safeguarding organizations and mitigating cyber risks.
+	•	👯 I’m actively seeking SOC Analyst, Cybersecurity Engineer, or GRC Analyst roles where I can help organizations strengthen defenses and stay compliant.

 <h3 align="left">Languages and Tools:</h3>